overflyer87/custom-cross-lfs-nosystemd-x86_64/README.md

 * Want to make a live ISO image from an install.
 Have to figure out and how to generalize configuration then.
 I want that LiveISO to boot up and then open a terminal and greet the user with a ready to go folder with install scipts and packages.

+* I think package dependencies for DEs get so complicated and everybody wants to have other goodies to fine-tune his system that I will probably move every package to a single script.

+* Already did a test and rewrote script 0a in C. Since I am more comfortable with C than bash, C would provide me with so much flexibility when installing packages.
+Maybe I will rewrite everything in C one day and think about a really nice granularized structure to make package building as efficient and flexible as possible and at the same time saving a lot of code.

 #### Abbreviations at the end of file names have the following meaning:

 RAHU - Run as (regular) user of your host distro